RJSSUE/TS/_posts/2008-11-11-Forever-&-Always.md

 It rains when you're here and it rains when you're gone

-'Cause I was there when you said, "forever and always"
+I was there when you said, "Forever and always"

 You didn't mean it baby

-You said, "forever and always," yeah
+You said, "Forever and always," yeah